Mediation, Moderation, and Conditional Process Analysis: A Second Course

 This second course on mediation, moderation and conditional process analysis continues where the introductory course concludes.
 Upon completing this learning program, you will have a more detailed understanding of the following topics:

-This course meets in person at the University of Calgary July 25-26, 2024, during Rocky Mountain Methodology Academy.
-Class meets from 9am to 5pm each day.
+This course meets in person usually over two days from 9am to 5pm each day.

 Computer applications will focus on the use of ordinary least squares regression and the PROCESS macro for SPSS, SAS and R, developed by the instructor, that makes the analyses described in this class much easier than they otherwise would be.
 This is a hands-on course, so maximum benefit results when learners can follow along with analyses using a laptop or desktop computer with a recent version of SPSS Statistics (version 23 or later), SAS (release 9.2 or later, with PROC IML installed) or R (version 3.6; base module only.
 No packages are used in this course).
 Learners can choose which statistical package they prefer to use.
 STATA users can benefit from the course content, but PROCESS makes these analyses much easier and is not available for STATA.